preciofishbone/OmniaDocsG2/using-communities/discussions/participate-in-discussions/index.rst

 .. image:: discussion-comment-1.png

-Note he the simple formatting options.
+Note the formatting options.

 You can always edit your own comments, like this:

-3. Click the pen and select edit.
+3. Click the pen and select "Edit".

 .. image:: discussion-comment-2.png